How the cosmic voids contribute to stalling and quenching the giant galaxies on their surfaces: Dependence of alignment strengths on the galaxy properties

-We also investigate the color dependence of void-galaxy perpendicular alignments, performing a dichotomy of the void-surface galaxies according to their $g-r$ colors.
-Unlike the case of morphology segregation, there is no established threshold of $g-r$ color, we first examine the trends of the change of the void-galaxy perpendicular alignments and note that the void surface galaxies with higher $g$-$r$ colors exhibit stronger signals.
-Then, we dichotomize the void-surface galaxies into redder ($g-r\ge 0.68$) or bluer ($g-r< 0.68$), where the threshold value of $0.68$ is found as the one below which no signal of the void-galaxy perpendicular alignments is found.
+We also investigate the color dependence of void-surface galaxy perpendicular alignments, performing a dichotomy of the void-surface galaxies according to their $g-r$ colors~\cite{tngcolor}.
+Since here is no established threshold of $g-r$ color unlike the case of morphology segregation, we first inspect if and how the strengths of the void-surface galaxy perpendicular alignments change with the $g$-$r$ colors and find that the void-surface galaxies with higher $g$-$r$ colors exhibit stronger signals.
+Then, we dichotomize the void-surface galaxies into redder ($g-r\ge 0.68$) or bluer ($g-r< 0.68$), where the threshold value of $0.68$ is found as the one below which no signal of the void-surface galaxy perpendicular alignments is found.
 Creating two $m_{\star}$-controlled samples of redder and bluer galaxies in the same manner as done for the morphology-segregation, we separately determine $p(\cos\theta)$.
 Figure~\ref{fig:ori_con} shows in its second panels from the top how well the samples of the redder and bluer void-surface galaxies are controlled to yield the identical $m_{\star}$-distributions, compared with the original ones.
 The top-right panel of figure~\ref{fig:pcost_dep} shows the differences in $p(\cos\theta)$ between the $m_{\star}$-controlled samples of the redder and bluer galaxies.
-Note that a significant signal of the void-galaxy perpendicular alignment is found only from the redder galaxies and that the analytic model, eq.~(\ref{eqn:pcost}), with the best-fit parameter (solid lines) agrees with the numerically derived $p(\cos\theta)$ for the redder case.
+Note that a significant signal of the void-surface galaxy perpendicular alignment is found only from the redder galaxies and that the analytic model, eq.~(\ref{eqn:pcost}), with the best-fit parameter (solid lines) agrees with the numerically derived $p(\cos\theta)$ for the redder case.
 In contrast, the distribution $p(\cos\theta)$ from the bluer galaxies seems to be statistically consistent with being uniform $p(\cos\theta)=0.5$, implying the existence of color-dependence of the void-galaxy perpendicular alignments.
 Table~\ref{tab:para} lists a summary of these results for the color-dependence.